 Here is an example of how this works.
-I go to a casino and download the software.
-This casino offers a match bonus of 200% up to £100.
+I go to a casino and download the software(if needed).
+If the casino offers a match bonus of 200% up to £100.
 I deposit £100 and I get 200% bonus, so my account now has £300 in casino chips.
 Lets say the wagering requirements are 10x the bonus, this means I must make bets 10x the bonus amount, so 10 x £200= £2000.
 These bets must be met before I can withdraw both my deposit and my bonus.

 With luck I can do this in 1 or 2 hours.
-I bet a small amount over and over again using my blackjack strategy card to play the perfect blackjack strategy.
+I bet a small amount over and over again using my blackjack strategy card.
 I have created strategy cards based on the software they are using.
 This reduces the edge of the casino to 0.50% or lower.
 Even if you use the wrong strategy card the houses edge would only be about 1%.
 This means that when you met the wagering requirements, you’ll have about 80% of the bonus left, sometimes you will get lucky and you’ll be able to withdraw more then 100%.

 Wager The Bonus With Blackjack